-At the heart of Mark's activity with the BNR Symphony Orchestra is a broad and eclectic list of recordings.
-Among recent works are a serie of symphonies of Haydn, music by Tchaikovsky, Prokofiev, Stravinsky, Reger, Elgar, music by composers of the Russian and Bulgarian Avant Garde, “forgotten” during the Communist period.
-Apart from Sofia's concert season the BNR SO has been a regular visitor to the prestigious Balkan festivals: Varna Summer and March Music Days in Ruse.
-But the popularization and promotion of the orchestra's activities is not limited to concerts and recordings.
+He conducts a diverse and thrilling range of repertoire in Sofia over the 2022/23 season, performing works in their main concert series by Prokofiev, Shostakovich, Ravel, Cruixent Saint-Saëns, De Falla, Bernstein, Schumann, Mendelssohn, Dvorak and Rachmaninov.
+The season with BNR SO will also include a tour to prestigious Balkan festivals: Varna Summer and March Music Days.
+At the heart of Mark's activity with the BNR Symphony Orchestra is a broad list of recordings.
+Among recent works are a serie of symphonies of Haydn, music by Prokofiev, Tchaikovsky, Reger, Elgar, Stravinsky, music by composers of the Russian and Bulgarian Avant Garde, “forgotten” during the Communist period.
+But the promotion of the orchestra's activities is not limited to concerts and recordings.
 Mark Kadin is the author and host of the first Bulgarian podcast about classical music 'Classical Question'.

 During his collaboration with the orchestra his innovative ideas, glittering interpretations, creative energy and endeavours to expand the audience were highly praised and rewarded by Bulgarian culture and media institutions.
 The last one is the 2022 National Award Crystal Lyra - for achievements in the performing art.